 We are pleased to announce that the 7th UHMWPE International Meeting will be convened at the Union League in Philadelphia, PA, 19104, USA, on Thursday and Friday, October 22-23, 2015.
 The meeting is being organized by the Implant Research Center of Drexel University and Exponent in collaboration the Univeristy of Torino.
 For more details about the conference topics, see the call for abstracts.

 MEETING VENUE: The meeting will take place at the Union League of Philadelphia, located downtown in Center City at 40 South Broad Street, Philadelphia, PA 19102.

 REGISTRATION: The registration site will be open shortly.
 Meeting registration also includes continental breakfast and coffee breaks which will be provided on site both days of the meeting.
 Lunch will also be provided on October 22.
 For the first 170 registrants, a special reception/gala dinner will be held October 22.
 The reception and dinner will be held at the National Constitution Center.
 Bus transportation will be provided from the meeting venue and the Contitution Center before and after the reception.
 To reserve a ticket for the dinner and reception for one or more guests, please register the guest online as a student.

 WHERE TO STAY: To take advantage of all that Philadelphia has to offer in terms of night life, historic tourist attractions, and fine dining, we recommend that you select a hotel in Center City.
-We are in the process of obtaining a block of rooms at a nearby hotel for the conference.
-Check back soon.
+We have obtained a block of rooms at the nearby hotel Lowes.
 Several hotels have a negotiated Drexel corporate rate which you can take advantage of by calling the hotel and requesting the Drexel rate.
 Click here for a list of Philadelphia hotels with a negotiated Drexel rate.

 New UHMWPE Standards Published in 2014